 However, mass vaccinations in a timely manner is the most effective way to limit the spread of epidemics.
 WHO has estimated that mass immunizations have managed to avoid up to 70% of suspected cases in individual meningitis epidemics in Africa.
 Large preventive vaccination campaigns have now been carried out in Benin, Burkina Faso, Cameroon, Chad, Ghana, Mali, Niger, Nigeria, Senegal and Sudan and have resulted in a decrease in the number of new cases.
 The vaccination campaigns have helped to stop the cycle of deadly meningococcal A epidemics in the region, but smaller-scale outbreaks caused by other strains continue to be recorded.
 An epidemic in Niger in 2015, which was an extension of an epidemic in neighbouring Nigeria, was the first large meningococcal C epidemic ever recorded in the country.

-In 2018, MSF vaccinated 33,900 people against meningitis in response to outbreaks.
+In total, MSF vaccinated 197,700 people against meningitis in response to outbreaks in 2019.